l00nix/lanyon/_includes/content_putting-it-all-together.md

 ![limcluster_build15](/images/limcluster_build/rancher_screenshot1.png)

 {:start="9"}
-9. Now that the limcluster was set up I followed NetworkChucks demos and first installed a couple of instances of nginx
+9. Now that the limcluster was set up, I followed NetworkChuck's demos and first installed a couple of instances of nginx

 ![limcluster_build16](/images/limcluster_build/nginx.png)

 {:start="10"}
-10. After that I tried the load balancing demo
+10. After that, I tried the load balancing demo

 ![limcluster_build16](/images/limcluster_build/rancher_cows.gif)

+{:start="11"}
+11. I also did get the Minecraft server install working via Racnher GUI, exactly as descriped by NetworkChuck in his video.

+{:start="12"}
+12. The last step for me was to get the OLEDs working to display the stats of each node.

+This was more of a fun add on that is not really necessary for the functionality of the cluster but I thought it would be nice to display basic system information on a small OLED display for easier identification of the indidual nodes.

+See my seperate page on this side project for now: [oleddisplaystats](https://oleddisplaystats.loonix.ca/) and the more Raspberry Pi/limcluster specific: [displaypistats](https://displaypistats.loonix.ca/)